nx-boat-tools/nx-boat-tools/packages/common/README.md

 }
 ```

-When the chain is executed, it starts by executing any regular targets, in order.
+When the chain is executed, it starts by executing, in order, any "root" targets--that is any targets not inside a stage.
 It then will execute the targets for each stage in the order the stage is defined, skipping any stages that aren't in the run argument or fail the explicit requirement.
-Once all targets have been executed, it will then do the same thing with the additionalTargets, executing the regular additionalTargets and then those from the relevant stages, all in the order defined.
+Once all targets have been executed, it will then do the same thing with the postTargets, executing the root postTargets and then those from the relevant stages, all in the order defined.

 Let's look at some examples of how to use the above config.